rehierl/node-tree-outliner/3-1-0-design-2.md

 That is, because any node must be associated with a section while it is being entered.
-Consequently, the node order of a section corresponds with the node order of a tree.
+Consequently, the node order of a section corresponds with the node sequence of a tree.

 **CLARIFICATION**
 A section is a sequence of strictly subsequent nodes.

-That is, because a section has no gaps in between any of its adjacent nodes.
+That is, because a section corresponds with the node sequence of a tree, and because a section has no gaps in between any two of its adjacent nodes.

 <!-- ======================================================================= -->
 ## Sectioning nodes - first nodes (2)